 In 1977, stimulated by the growing need for standards in digital audio, the AES Digital Audio Standards Committee was formed.
 It was responsible for creating some fundamental standards such as the AES3 digital audio interface - sometimes known as the AES/EBU interface - and standards for sampling frequency and synchronisation which are still in use today.
 (The AES Historical Committee has documented this period of development.)

 In 1980, Dan Queen was appointed full-time secretary.

 In 1984, the procedures of the AESSC were revised to improve the openness and consensus of our due process, modelled on IEC directives and drawing from the examples of the ASA, IEEE and SMPTE.

-Membership of any AESSC working group is open to all individuals who are materially and directly affected by documents that may be issued under the scope of that working group.
-Currently, we operate 10 working groups - with over 1300 registered members in total - working in the following fields:
+Membership of any AESSC working group is open to all.
+Currently, we operate 11 working groups - with approximately 1200 registered members - working in the following fields:

 Standards work in audio does not exist in isolation.
-The AESSC enjoys liaisons with a number of organisations, including: IEC, SMPTE, BSI, CEA, EBU, 1394TA, ALMA International (loudspeakers).
+The AESSC enjoys liaisons with a number of organisations, including: IEC, SMPTE, BSI, CTA, EBU, and ALTI.
 We also maintain informal liaisons with a variety of other relevant groups.